fort-vault/fortvault-documentation/SMART_CONTRACTS_HIGH_LEVEL_DESCRIPTION.md

 generate_address.approve + customer + none
 ```

+Off-chain services must hash policy tokens using the same convention as the contracts:

+- action types are string names such as `transfer.process` and `transfer.approve`,
+- asset types are normalized string symbols such as `eth`, `usdt`, or `usdc`,
+- wallet types are normalized to lowercase kebab-case before hashing, such as `customer`, `hot`, or `customer-cold`.

+Backend, processing, and MPC must keep this normalization aligned because policy checks are executed by off-chain services before custody actions are completed.

 ## Process Policies

 Process policies define whether a role is allowed to initiate/process an action for a given tuple and amount segment.